sambyers/mindful-messages/README.md

 ![Schedule input screenshot](/assets/images/mm-postlogin.png)

 ### Viewing scheduled messages
 To view your scheduled messages, navigate to Messages.
 Each message will display as a card.
-The card details who the message is to, when its scheduled to send, and the message to be sent.
+The card details who the message is to, when it's scheduled to send, and the message to be sent.
 To delete a message, simply click the delete link on a message card.
 ![Messages screenshot](/assets/images/mm-msglist.png)

 ## Setup, testing, and deployment